lonate12/pittman-park-pickup/README.md

 To see a live instance of the app, feel free to create your own user here: [Pittman Park Pickup Soccer App](http://renes-pittman-park-app-bucket.s3-website-us-east-1.amazonaws.com/)

-# What is it?
+# What is it and why?
-I'm an avid soccer player and play in a weekly pickup game every Saturday morning at a local park.
-Because it's a pickup game, players can choose to attend or not up until the last minute.
-This presents a few different challenges.
-For example, during the winter when the mornings could be very cold, it's possible that you might not have enough players to make a game happen.
-However, you might not know if that is the case until you drive out to the fields only to find out there aren't enough players for a game.
-Conversely, during the warmer months, you could have too many players for just one game.
-In these cases, it would be good to know in advance to help with field setup and equitably splitting up the game into multiple games.

-This app is an attempt to allow admins to be able to schedule games and allow players to RSVP for a given game so admins can plan accordingly.
+This app allows admins to be able to schedule games and allow players to RSVP for a given game so admins can plan accordingly.
 Whether that's letting people know the game is cancelled if there aren't enough players or helping admins plan out how many fields to set up and which players get assigned to which game.